 - Algorithms & Others (9%)

 If no one has told you this before, mathematics is a subject that can only be mastered through practicing problems.
 It is easy to watch someone else solve problems and think that you know how to do it, too.
 When the moment of truth comes, you may find that watching others do math only leaves you with superficial understanding.
-The only way to develop substantial intuition is by also struggling through the problems on your own.
+The correct way to develop substantial intuition is by also struggling through the problems on your own.
 This goes for all of the topics on the list above.
-This guide assumes that you already basic calculus covered, at the minimum.
+This guide assumes that you are already competent with calculus, at the minimum.

 Month 1: Linear Algebra